carlos-sierra/edb360/readme.txt

 2. If you need to generate edb360 for a range of dates other than last 31 days; or change default "working hours" between 7:30AM and 7:30PM; or suppress an output format such as text or csv; set a custom configuration file based on edb360_00_config.sql.

+   note: eDB360 defaults to 31 days if your AWR retention is larger than 31 days.

 3. How to find the license pack option that you have installed?